 You can configure different search providers depending on the type of content on your website.
 A search provider searches across the website for pages, blocks, files, categories, forums or page types, or products on an e-commerce website.
 Search results are available when searching in the global Episerver menu in edit view.

 You can decide which search providers you want to enable, and the order in which they appear in the search hit list.
-To access these settings, go to the admin view and select Config > Search Configuration.
+To access these settings, switch to the admin mode and select Search Configuration under the Config tab.